 Fraudulently Obtaining Prescription Drugs is a third degree felony, punishable by up to 5 year in prison.

 Some of the more common defenses are that you have a valid prescription, that you did not know the illicit nature of the substance, you did not use fraud, misrepresentation, forgery, deception or subterfuge, and others.
-Each case is unique.
+Each case is unique and potentially complex.
 There may also be pretrial diversion or drug treatment options available through negotiation with the State.
-Give us a call to discuss your particular case.
+Give our Downtown Jacksonville, FL office a call to discuss the details of your particular case.

 Fraudulently Obtaining Prescription Drugs,